The dramatic cultural and societal changes brought about by Covid-19 have been felt particularly keenly by the nation’s office workers.

 However, if your existing connection isn’t cutting the mustard during the nine-to-five grind, it may be necessary to consider upgrading home internet services.

 If this is being done primarily because of work commitments, is broadband tax-deductible?

-Could the cost of upgrading an ADSL connection to full fibre broadband be justified as a legitimate business expense, and offset against next year’s tax return?
+Could the cost of upgrading an ADSL connection to a full fibre broadband deal be justified as a legitimate business expense, and offset against next year’s tax return?

 Tax does have to be taxing